-This graph shows the average and median giving amounts to organizations for youth and family services in 2010 by household wealth level, among U.S. donor households.
+This graph shows the average and median giving amounts to organizations for youth and family services in 2012 by household wealth level, among U.S. donor households.
 For this analysis, wealth did not include the value of the equity in the household home.

-- Among those that gave, donor households with higher wealth levels gave more on average to organizations for youth and family services. - Among those that gave, the median gift amounts to organizations for youth and family services from both households with between \$50,001 and \$199,999 in wealth and households with wealth levels of \$200,000 or more was \$100.
-This median gift amount to organizations for youth and family services was almost twice that of donor households with wealth levels of \$50,000 or less. - Donor households with wealth levels of \$200,000 or more gave \$216 more on average to organizations for youth and family services than donor households with wealth levels of \$50,000 or less. - Among all U.S. donor households, the average gift to organizations for youth and family services was \$276 (median=\$100).
+- Among those that gave, donor households with higher wealth levels gave more on average to organizations for youth and family services. - Among those that gave, the median gift amounts to organizations for youth and family services from households with wealth levels of \$200,000 or more was \$100.
+This median gift amount to organizations for youth and family services was twice that of donor households with wealth levels of \$50,000 or less. - Donor households with wealth levels of \$200,000 or more gave \$273 more on average to organizations for youth and family services than donor households with wealth levels of \$50,000 or less. - Among all U.S. donor households, the average gift to organizations for youth and family services was \$274 (median=\$100).